-4. Subsection (b) is another aspect of a UNA under the Act being a separate legal entity.
-Under the common law aggregate theory, since a UNA was not an entity separate from its members, a member could not assert a claim against the UNA since there is technically no legal entity, and the member would be both a claimant and the defendant and personally liable for any judgment obtained in the action.
+2. Subsection (e) is another aspect of a UNA under the Act being a separate legal entity.
+Under the common law aggregate theory, since a UNA was not an entity separate from its members, a member cannot assert a claim against the UNA since there is technically no UNA, and the member would be both a claimant and the defendant and personally liable for any judgment obtained in the action.
 For the same reason, a UNA could not assert a claim against a member (e.g., for unpaid dues) because the UNA technically does not exist.
 This subsection only allows a member to assert that member's claim against the UNA.
 It does not authorize a member to file a derivative action.
 The enacting jurisdiction's civil procedure law may, however, authorize derivative actions.